 Let's discuss overtime hours and overtime pay, a common topic among the workplace.
-In Singapore, for people covered under section 4 of the Employment Act have regulated working hours, including overtime hours and pay.
+In Singapore, for people covered under Section 4 of the Employment Act have regulated working hours, including overtime hours and overtime pay.
 The working week (Monday to Sunday) is divided with normal working days and rest day(s).
 Contractual working hours are the hours that you and your employer have agreed to in the employment contract.

-Overtime work is all work in excess of the normal hours of work, excluding breaks.
+Overtime definition: all work in excess of the normal hours of work, excluding breaks.
 You can claim overtime pay if you are:

 - A non-workman earning up to $2,600.